 They were now citizens and were supposed to be able to vote.

-In reality, former owners tried to keep their children in slavery after emancipation.
+In reality, former owners tried to keep their children enslaved even after emancipation.

 In reality, slaveholders scoffed at the idea of paying people they used to own and cheated them or simply ran them off their property in droves after the crop came in.

-Any African-American who dared achieve highly–by becoming landowners, by registering to vote, by complaining of being cheated, by leading the building of churches and schools, and especially former Union soldiers–ran an even higher risk of being lynched.
+Any African-American who dared achieve–by becoming landowners, by registering to vote, by complaining of being cheated, by leading the building of churches and schools, and especially former Union soldiers–ran an even higher risk of being lynched.

 All of this, and remember that in most states, black people could not testify in court against anyone white.
 Freedmens Bureau documents attest to these and other atrocities.